atsavalas/vacation-portal/ARCHITECTURE.md

 - Consistent naming and autoloading (PSR-4).
 - Clean separation between layers: Routing → Controller → Model → View.

 This architecture intentionally mirrors Laravel’s logic but stays light and compliant with the assignment’s *“no framework”* restriction.

+While Dockerization and static analysis tools (like PHPStan or PHP_CodeSniffer) were considered, the focus of this implementation was on building a clean, reusable microframework-like architecture with unit tests, security best practices, and maintainable code structure.

 ---